Sole Proprietorship Registration

 Depending on your industry and location, you may need to obtain additional permits and licenses to operate your business legally.
 For example, if you’re starting a food service business, you’ll need to obtain a health department permit.
 Or, if you’re starting a home-based business, you may need to obtain a home occupation permit.

-Benefits of Sole Proprietorship Registration
+Benefits of Proprietorship Registration

-Easy to establish
+Easy to Set Up

 With minimal paperwork and low setup costs, a sole proprietorship is simple and quick to set up.